ujjwalbasumatary/qftonqc/README.md

 # Quantum Field Theory on Quantum Computers
-Implementation of algorithms for HE381: QFT on QCs taught by Prof. Aninda Sinha @ IISc during the fall 2025 semester.
+Implementation of algorithms for HE381: Quantum Field Theory on a Quantum Computer taught by Prof. Aninda Sinha @ IISc during the fall 2025 semester.

 ## To run the Julia scripts and notebooks
 - Go to <https://julialang.org/downloads/> to install Julia.